 How to Lower Your eBay Seller Fees for Maximum Profit

-Listing upgrades are those features like bold, highlight, and subtitle that eBay claims make items sell better.
-If you happen to get on the phone with eBay and ask for help with sales, they will no doubt try to sell you on listing upgrades.
-Remember that most of the eBay customer service reps on the phone are in a different country like Costa Rica or India, at a call center, and have no experience selling on eBay.
-They are simply reading scripts.
-I have personally tested these and found no difference in sales using listing upgrades, but you be the judge for your own business.
-Everyone's business is different.
-Listing upgrades can cost up to $4 per listing, so test them out on a few listings first, then make your decision.
-Adding a $4 fee for a bold title to 200 listings is very, very expensive.
+Listing upgrades include features like bold, highlight, and subtitle that eBay claims make items sell better.
+If on the phone with an eBay representative, he or she no doubt will try to sell you on listing upgrades.
+These representatives, though, are just call center employees reading from a script and likely have no experience selling on eBay.
+In many instances, the listing upgrades simply aren't worth the money.
+They can cost up to $4 per listing, so test them out on a few listings first, then make your own decision.

 Start With the Profit Calculator

 To grow your eBay business, set a minimum profit goal for each item.
-For example, if your desired profit it $10 per item, and you sell 50 items a month, your total profit will be $500.
-Increase that minimum profit to $20 per item, your total profit grows to $1,000 a month.
-The devil is in the details.
-Make sure you are selling profitable items and not just keeping yourself busy with listing and shipping.
-If you aren't sure that your business is profitable, this spreadsheet will help.
+For example, if your desired profit is $10 per item, and you sell 50 items a month, your total profit would be $500.
+Increase that minimum profit to $20 per item, and your total profit grows to $1,000 a month.
+Be sure you are selling profitable items and not just keeping yourself busy with listing and shipping.
+If you aren't sure your business is profitable, a spreadsheet can help.

 Re-Evaluate Your Store Level

-The store subscription level needs to work for your unique business.
-Life changes and the store level you needed last year may not fit for this year.
+Ebay offers several store levels, so make sure you are at the appropriate level for what you are doing.
+Also, consider upgrading or downgrading when changes to your business or life make it beneficial to do so.
 For example, if you are getting ready to move across the country with a job transfer and downsizing your inventory, you don't need a higher store level.
-The fees are as follows:
+As of 2018, the fees are as follows:

 Use the eBay Fee Illustrator calculator to determine which store level is best for your business.
-It is a good idea to check your numbers every few months to verify you are paying as few fees as possible.
+It is a good idea to check your numbers every few months to verify you are paying as little in fees as possible.